 I am testing the Mac mini M2 Pro with a 12-Core CPU, 19-Core GPU, 16GB Ram and 1TB SSD model.
 In terms of specs, this is one of the highest you can get, and to buy at this configuration would cost $1,799 / £1,899.

 So what does that price tag get you, I hear you cry?
 Having only just got my hands on it, I've yet to test the Mac mini to its full capacity.
 Boasting a CPU and GPU, it's meant to be able to handle complex, labour-intensive tasks with ease.
 And I can confirm that it does just that.
 At one point I was editing 8K video footage in Premiere Pro, while simultaneously running Photoshop, Freeform and an obscene amount of browser tabs and it didn't even flinch.
 No lag, delay, jitter or sound to speak of.
+It's certainly one of the best computers for video editing.

 Here's how the Mac mini (M2 Pro, 2023) performed in our suite of benchmark tests: